ionic-team/ionic-docs/src/pages/cli/configuration.md

 * `ionic:capacitor:run:before` : executed on capacitor run before capacitor open is executed
 * `ionic:capacitor:build:before` : executed on capacitor build before capacitor open is executed

-The capacitor hooks are executed after the `ionic:serve` and `ionic:build` hooks.
-When using a shell script hook, several environment variables are set containing context information.
+The capacitor hooks are executed after the `ionic:serve` and `ionic:build` hooks, they will only be executed when using the `ionic capacitor build` or the `ionic capacitor run` command.
+When using a shell script  for any of the hooks, several environment variables are set containing context information.

 The following example, shows environment variables set for the `ionic:capacitor:build:before` hook.
 ```shell